koyo-jakanees/urban-memory/fileIO.md

-# Practice to tutorial follow along on PyQt5 file IO application.
+# Practice to tutorial follow along on PyQt5 file IO application

-### to understand Qt framework MVC implementation using PyQT5
+## to understand Qt framework MVC implementation using PyQT5

 tutorial source [smithEdu](http://www.science.smith.edu/dftwiki/index.php/PyQt5_Tutorial:_A_Window_Application_with_File_IO)

-feel free to dowload modify: Better yet check the original tutorial tweak the files. basic oop python knowledge is fit
+Personal prference to type word for word to help in futher internalising what is going around. feel free to dowload modify: Better yet check the original tutorial tweak the files. basic oop python knowledge is fit